dscode89/tast-brief-frontend/daily-plan.md

   - create burger menu - done
   - create burger menu animation - done
 - button animation - done
-- fix footer so that is isn't so stretched on wider screens
+- fix footer so that is isn't so stretched on wider screens - need to test on wider screen
 - font size change on paragraph section
 - add border bottom to product sections on smaller screen sizes - done
 - order all components atomically so that you understand what is going on a little better